-Opposite the Maritime Museum, the A-Ma Temple was probably already standing when the Portuguese arrived, although the present one may...
+A-Ma Temple was probably already standing when the Portuguese arrived, although the present structure may date from the 16th century.
+It...

 Towering above the colonial villas along Avenida da República is Penha Hill, the most tranquil and least-visited area of the peninsula....